tinkerbell/proposals/0007/README.md

 make it to happen.

-The reponsability for the maintainers will be to bump versions up and to tag playwithtink releases that users can refer to when trying tinkerbell and when opening a PR.
+The reponsability for the maintainers will be to bump versions up and to tag sandbox releases that users can refer to when trying tinkerbell and when opening a PR.
 From a release we should be able to identify what they run and replicate their issues quickly.